CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 ## Ionic Testing environment setup

-In our project folder we need to install some dependencies.
+In our project folder, we need to install some dependencies.

 ```
 npm install --save-dev angular2-template-loader html-loader jasmine jasmine-spec-reporter karma karma-chrome-launcher karma-jasmine karma-jasmine-html-reporter karma-sourcemap-loader karma-webpack karma-coverage-istanbul-reporter istanbul-instrumenter-loader null-loader protractor ts-loader ts-node @types/jasmine @types/node
 ```

 This command adds these modules to the `"devDependencies"`node of your project’s `package.json`file.
-There are quite a few modules here, but the important modules are`karma`, `jasmine`and`protractor`.
+There are quite a few modules here, but the important modules are `karma`, `jasmine` and `protractor`.
 Karma is the module which is our testing environment for unit testing.
-Jasmine is the module which is the unit testing framework.
+Jasmine is  is the unit testing framework.
 Protractor is the module which is our testing environment for our end-to-end tests.

-The rest of the modules are utilities that allow this configuration to work.
+The rest of the modules, that we installed with the command above, are utilities that allow this configuration to work.

 Next thing we need to do is add some scripts to our `package.json.`